Life in the Residence Hall

 Custodial, Maintenance and Security Staff:

 Each residence hall has at least one custodial worker to oversee the cleanliness and comfort of the hall.
-EMU maintenance workers are prepared to deal quickly and effectively with heating, plumbing, lighting and any significant damage.
+EMU Facilities Management workers are prepared to deal quickly and effectively with heating, plumbing, lighting and any significant damage.
 The safety and security of the residence halls is monitored by several professional security persons.

 “I never wanted to live with a roommate.
 Now my roommate is one of my best friends.
 I can’t imagine living without [her]!”